xrrocha/nobocoder/README.md

 }
 ```

+This yields:
+>
+baad: you probably meant one of (baaed, brad, bald, baal, band, bead, bad, bard, baas, baa, baud)
+worrd: you probably meant one of (worry, world, word)
+herre: you probably meant one of (here)

 The `mkString` function takes a collection and produces a string formed by the
 concatenation of all elements with a prefix, a separator and a suffix: